 It’s More Than Just a 5-Paragraph Essay!

 Many students know how to organize a five-paragraph essay, but they struggle to generate ideas that fully support their thesis.
 They aren’t quite sure how to develop body paragraphs that are clear, fully elaborated, and effective.
 Some find it impossible or very difficult to write an introduction and conclusion that are more than just a couple of sentences.
-While students will certainly learn how to organize an essay, we teach skills that equip learners to embrace any writing task with confidence and skill, which happens when they are explicitly taught how to do something, followed by guidance and feedback on their independent practice.
-Students must understand and master these foundational skills for success in middle school, high school, college, and work. ?
+While students will certainly learn how to organize an essay, we teach skills that equip learners to embrace any writing task with confidence and skill.
+This happens when they are explicitly taught how to do something, followed by guidance and feedback on their independent practice.
+Students must understand and master these foundational skills for success in high school, college, and work.

 High Expectations in a Supportive Community:

 In this class, the instructor works to build respectful relationships with each student and to build an online community.
 We establish a supportive and encouraging environment.
 This class has a high level of student interaction–students will answer questions and use the chatbox regularly.
 If we don’t hear from a student, we ask them if everything is okay.
 We push students to improve their writing, both for function and style.
 Further, we pull up their essays as they write and give feedback on the spot.
 Since our goal is to keep their minds engaged, to keep them writing, and to learn new skills, we encourage students (but don’t force them) to keep cameras on.
 Quieter students will do fine because they engage with their teacher in the chatbox.
 We want to honor the investment parents make in this class and the time students spend.
 The goal is to build skills and learn!
 That means students are working, thinking, and writing.